-Although the KKK said at least 50 members would arrive at 1 p.m. and rally until 4 p.m., the group of a dozen showed up about 1:40 p.m. and left about a 30 minutes later.
+Although the KKK promised at least 50 members would arrive for the three-hour rally, only a group of a dozen showed - 40 minutes late.
+They left about 30 minutes later.
+The event did not turn violent.

-The dozens of counter-protesters from homosexual and civil rights organizations made use of their time face-to-face with Klan members.
+The dozens of counter-protesters from several homosexual and civil rights organizations made use of their time face-to-face with Klansmen.

 Meador and other counter protesters lined the streets surrounding ASU's main entrance on Walton Way with signs and messages of tolerance an hour before the KKK arrived.

-"No second class citizenship," "Love not hate," and "Keeton great career move," were some of signs the counter-protesters held in front of the KKK group.
+"No second class citizenship," "Love not hate," and "Keeton great career move," were some of signs protesters held in front of the KKK group.

-Dialogue continued between Klansmen and protesters continued until the group of KKK members marched back down Fleming Street.
+Dialogue continued between Klansmen and protesters continued until the group of KKK members, including one child, marched back down Fleming Street.

-After weeks of security preparation for the rally, Richmond County sheriff's Lt.
+After weeks of security preparation for the rally, Richmond County Sherriff's Lt.
 Scott Gay said the showing was as much as he could have expected.
-The rally did not turn violent.

 After the Klansmen marched out of sight, counter protesters lingered in front of ASU posing for pictures and hugging after the day's efforts.